-The current study explores the relationship between organizational culture and organizational performance in the Bangladeshi microfinance industry, with organizational innovation acting as a mediating factor.
+The current study explores the relationship between organizational culture and performance in the Bangladeshi microfinance industry, with organizational innovation as a mediating factor.
 The findings indicate that organizational culture has a positive and significant relationship with organizational innovation and business performance.
-Organizational innovation has a significant positive impact on organization performance.
-Organizational innovation, on the other hand, acts as a gobetween for the indirect relationship between organizational culture and performance.
+Organizational innovation has a significant positive impact on organizational performance.
+On the other hand, organizational innovation acts as a go-between for the indirect relationship between organizational culture and performance.
 Some prior study findings suggest that the proposed model is an adequate match.
 This study's findings were compared to the conclusions of previous studies, which are as follows:

 The research found that organizational culture has a beneficial and substantial effect on the organizational performance of financial organizations.
-The results presented are consistent with those of Abuzarqa (2019) and Pawirosumarto et al. (2017), Ahmed and Shafiq (2014).
+The results presented are consistent with those of Abuzarqa (2019) and, Pawirosumarto et al. (2017), Ahmed and Shafiq (2014).
 Shahzad et al. (2012).
 According to Ahmed and Shafiq (2014), all dimensions of organizational culture promote various perspectives on the success of organizations.
-According to Shahzad et al. (2012), organizational culture has an enormous effect on organizational performance.
-These findings support earlier investigates in the arena, such as Abuzarqa (2019) and Pawirosumarto et al. (2017).
-The organizational culture illustrates the capacity of banks to adapt to modern and operational developments while improving performance through the use of enhanced procedures.
+According to Shahzad et al. (2012), organizational culture enormously affects organizational performance.
+These findings support earlier arena investigations, such as those of Abuzarqa (2019) and Pawirosumarto et al. (2017).
+The organizational culture illustrates the capacity of banks to adapt to modern and operational developments while improving performance through enhanced procedures.

-The study also discovered that organizational culture has an important and beneficial effect on the innovation of organization.
-The similar findings were stated by Smith and Webster (2018) where flexibility is interrelated to organizational innovation.
-Financial institutions and banks require being versatile in order to change in regulations or technology.
-Smith and Webster (2018) emphasized that organizational culture boosts organizational innovation of organization.
+The study also discovered that organizational culture has an important and beneficial effect on organizational innovation.
+Smith and Webster (2018) stated similar findings, stating that flexibility is interrelated to organizational innovation.
+Financial institutions and banks require versatility to change regulations or technology.
+Smith and Webster (2018) emphasized that organizational culture boosts organizational innovation.

-Innovation of organization has been found to have a big impact on how well an organization performs.
+Organizational innovation has been found to impact how well an organization performs greatly.
 The findings of earlier studies, including those by Huang and Hou (2019), Valmohammadi (2017), and Shanker et al. (2017), lend support to the findings.
 In the context of the banking industry, continuously developing new approaches to handling and managing customers by implementing new technology is crucial to attaining improved efficiency.
-Businesses with organizational frameworks that incorporate administrative and technological innovation of organizations are better able to handle the demands of a competitive environment.
-Companies must develop their innovative skills if they intend to demonstrate outstanding organizational efficiency (Johannessen and Skaalsvik, 2015; Liu, 2013; and Farhangmehr et al., 2006).
+Businesses with organizational frameworks incorporating administrative and technological innovation can better handle the demands of a competitive environment.
+Companies must develop innovative skills to demonstrate organizational efficiency (Johannessen & Skaalsvik, 2015; Liu, 2013; Farhangmehr et al., 2006).
 Culture can either promote or stifle creativity.
-It indicates that firms should make attempts to acquire culture in order to foster innovation and survive in an atmosphere of competition, because the culture encourages risk taking, autonomy, and adaptability (Zafar et al., 2016).
+It indicates that firms should attempt to acquire culture to foster innovation and survive in an atmosphere of competition because the culture encourages risk-taking, autonomy, and adaptability (Zafar et al., 2016).